Powerful advanced tool for multiple Wi-Fi networks Surveys, Analysis and Troubleshooting.

 There are some discreet ways to tell that someone unauthorized has connected to your wireless network:

-If you don't know it yet, figure out what your router's gateway IP address is, and then type in your web browser search box.
+The fastest route on iPhone is NetSpot: open the app, tap Device Discovery, and in seconds you’ll see every device that is online, complete with IP and MAC details.
+If you prefer the manual route, find out what your router's gateway IP address is, and then type in your web browser search box.
 Look for the IP on the back panel of your router or look it up online.

 In the router's web interface enter the administrator login and password, which you can look up in the router's documentation, if you haven't changed the manufacturer's defaults.
 View the list of attached devices — you should see the name and MAC address for each one connected.
 The devices that don't look like anything familiar to you, are probably there without any authorization.

 You can tell which devices are in the range of your WiFi network by measuring how far your network's signal extends.
-Use a professional WiFi analysis tool like NetSpot to see how far and how well your wireless network reaches and determine which devices might need to be moved closer in order to get a better signal.
+Use a professional WiFi analysis tool like NetSpot to see how far and how well your wireless network reaches and determine which devices might need to be moved closer in order to get a better signal and then open Device Discovery to see which clients are actually active inside each zone.

 You can instantly boost your WiFi signal for free by cutting all out WiFi leeches, which are basically unauthorized users of your internet connection.
 To do that, all you need to do is change your WiFi password and make sure that you’re using at least WPA2 protection (WPA3 is preferable, but not all WiFi routers support it yet).